 Options for treatment include prescription antibiotic topical ointments and creams, and medications that help kill the bacteria aggravating your acne.
 You may also benefit from in-office light treatments, chemical peels, and microdermabrasion, depending on your skin.

-For more information about how to manage your acne, call one of the offices of McGuiness Dermatology & Aesthetics or book an appointment online.
+For more information about how to manage your acne, call one of the offices of McGuiness Dermatology & Plastic Surgery or book an appointment online.